Chronology

 December 13, 1962

 Attends symposium on Pop art at MoMA.
-Speakers include Dore Ashton, Henry Geldzahler, Hilton Kramer, Stanley Kutz and Leo Steinberg, with Peter Selz as moderator.
-“Pop” art is chosen as name for the new movement.
-Other artists in the audience include Duchamp, Maciunas, Rosenquist and Warhol.
+Speakers include Dore Ashton, Henry Geldzahler, Hilton Kramer, Stanley Kunitz and Leo Steinberg, with Peter Selz as moderator.
+"Pop" art is chosen as name for the new movement.45Press Release, Museum of Modern Art, December 3, 1962.

 December 26, 1962